 France is not only the world’s most famous wine growing country, it also takes credit for being one of the oldest as well.
-The ancient Romans began cultivating vines in the 6th century.
-Remains can be spotted all over France in Bordeaux as well in the Rhone Valley.
-France is second in production of wine in terms of volume, Only Spain makes more wine today.
+The ancient Romans began cultivating vines in France about 125 BC.
+They moved into the Rhone valley not too long after that.
+By the first century AD, the Romans were also active in Bordeaux .
+Ancient ruins and antiquities can be easily spotted all over France, especially in Bordeaux as well in the Rhone Valley.
+The Romans knew what to look for.
+They wanted to plant on hillsides with exposure to the sun and natural drainage.
+Plus the vineyards could not be too far from towns and cities to allow for ease in trading.
+As of 2016, France is second in production of wine, at least in terms of volume all over the world.
+Only Spain makes more wine today.

 The top ten grapes with the highest concentration of planted vineyard hectares in France are: